-1. VITAMIN E
+1. VITAMIN E:

-- Vitamin E (α-tocopherol), - The most widely distributed antioxidant in nature, - Is a lipid-soluble antioxidant vitamin that functions principally to protect against lipid peroxidation in membranes. - Vitamin E reacts with lipid radicals produced in the lipid peroxidation chain reaction (peroxidation: oxidative degradation of lipids). - This would remove the free radical intermediates and prevent the oxidation reaction from continuing and thus protects cell membranes from oxidation.
+- Is also known as α-tocopherol. - Is the most widely distributed antioxidant in nature. - Is a lipid-soluble antioxidant that functions principally to protect against lipid peroxidation in membranes. - Vitamin E reacts with lipid radicals produced in the lipid peroxidation chain reaction (peroxidation: oxidative degradation of lipids). - This would remove the free radical intermediates and prevent the oxidation reaction from continuing and thus protects cell membranes from oxidation. - Foods rich in vitamin E include olive oil, margarine, almonds, peanuts, meats, dairy, and leafy greens.